dips1400/mernnnn/README.md

 Then run npm start which will ask to run on a different port provide yes and it will run on port 3001

+Or click on the vercel link (https://mernnnn-three.vercel.app/) in the right